rjmccall/swift-evolution/visions/accessors.md

 > Note:  Swift’s implementation of borrowing uses “bitwise borrowing” whenever that would be more efficient than accessing through a pointer.
 Formally, “bitwise borrowing” works by invalidating the original value, sharing a copy of that value, then resuscitating the original value when the copy is no longer in use.
 Since “invalidating the original value” and “resuscitating the original value” are no-ops at runtime, this can provide the same functionality as “borrow by pointer” while ensuring that borrowing is never less efficient than copying.

+### `modify`

+Unlike `read`, `modify` is broadly useful despite being a coroutine. `modify` and `mutate` allow modification accesses to potentially work on values in-place rather than requiring them to be copied.
+This is very important for many types, including data structures like `String`, `Array`, and `Dictionary`, as well as any other large or non-copyable type.

+There are two principal exceptions where there's no reason to provide either `modify` or `mutate`:

+- The value type is truly trivial to copy, such as a simple `Int`, `Double`, or `Bool`.

+- The `modify` would just be equivalent to the `get`/`yield`/`set` pattern that Swift can automatically synthesize.
+This includes cases such as when the old value needs to be copied before the modification in order to compare values after the modification is complete.

+The efficient pattern for transformed values that doesn't work with `read` because it's a nonmutating method *does* generally work for `modify`, which is typically `mutating`. `Dictionary` uses exactly this trick internally.

+`mutate` is more efficient than `modify` when it's possible to define.
+However, when writing memory-safe code, `mutate` generally requires the memory being referenced to behave like a value-semantics component of the containing value type:

+- the memory can only be accessed during some kind of access to the containing value, and

+- it can only be mutated during a mutating access to the containing value.

+If these two properties aren't true, then the only way to enforce exclusivity is dynamically, which precludes the use of `mutate` because the end of the access has to be dynamically tracked.

-#### `mutate`
+### `mutate`

 A `mutate` accessor can be thought of as a “reverse `inout`”.
 In fact, some discussions have advocated using the term “inout” for this accessor.

 As with `read`, this requires a new return capability that internally returns a reference to the stored value and tracks the lifetime of that reference against the lifetime of the containing value:

 ```swift
 extension Foo {